codingdudecom/freeitsolutions/content/seo/online-keyword-suggestion-tools.md

 > Basically, it means trying to guess which keywords and combination of keywords will attract the most traffic.
 Since guessing is not a science and SEO is, let's take a look at how to do keyword research like a PRO for free.

+The truth is this,

+If you only started blogging, or you don't have a website that brings a substantial income, paying for an online keyword research tool is not an option.

+I know that because I really can't afford 100$ per month to spend for that.
+I post about once a week, so that would mean spending in average 25$ per post only for keyword research.
+Needless to say, that there are weeks when I don't post, so that would be money down the drain.

+Anyway, you are here because you are searching for free tools to do keyword research.
+And that's what you will get below.
+Please note that most of the tools will try to sell you the extra features, and I encourage you to do so if you have the money.

+But, if not, here's what I would do:

+First, I would bookmark this page, so I can come back to it whenever I want to do keyword research.

+Then, I would combine as much as possible the results from these keyword research tools.
+As most of the free keyword tools will limit the number of queries you can do per day, it's a good strategy to continously rotate the tool you use.

+In time you will get used to all the tools and get better and better at quickly getting the best keywords for your posts.

+Without further ado

+## The Best Free Online Keyword Suggestion Tools ##

 In this list, I've gathered the best online keyword suggestion tools that you can use for free.